mherrmann/djevops/README.md

   password: SMTP_PASSWORD
 ```

-Secrets are specified as constants in file `djevops/secrets.py`.
+Secrets such as `GIT_REPO_PRIVKEY` need to be specified as constants in file
+`djevops/secrets.py`.

+Fill in your preferred values and run `djevops deploy`. djevops then
-Then, you can run `djevops setup` to deploy your Django app to your server.
+automatically deploys your Django app to your server.
+Any domains you supply in
+`domains` must have DNS A records pointing at the same IP as `server`.

 ## Development